kinalmehta/Reinforcement-Learning-Notebooks/suggested_path_in_RL.md

 #### 1. Reinforcement Learning Specialization by University of Alberta [link](https://www.coursera.org/specializations/reinforcement-learning)

-- One of the best course of get you started in RL.
-Follow the book along with course, and finish all the reading assignments asked to do.
+- One of the best course to get you started in RL.
+Follow the RL book along with course, and finish all the reading assignments asked to do.
 - It'll help you clear the concepts in tabular settings first and then extend those concepts to function approximation case.
 - Alternatively you can also refer to [David Silver's course](https://www.youtube.com/playlist?list=PLqYmG7hTraZDM-OYHWgPebj2MfCFzFObQ).